dina-lab3D/NanoNet/README.md

                     -n <path to trained NanoNet> : a path to the trained model, default is 'NanoNet'.
                     -s : write all the models into a single PDB file, separated with MODEL and ENDMDL (reduces running time when predicting many structures), default is False.
-                    -o <output directory> : path to a directory to put the generated models in, default is '.'
-                    -r : reconstruct side chains with pulchra, default is False -p <pulchra> : path to pulchra executable, in order to reconstruct the side chains, default is 'pulchra'
+                    -o <output directory> : path to a directory to put the generated models in, default is './NanoNetResults' -r : reconstruct side chains with pulchra, default is False -p <pulchra> : path to pulchra executable, in order to reconstruct the side chains, default is 'pulchra'

-Running time: under 20 seconds for 5,000 models written into a single PDB file, or under a minute written into separate PDB files.
+Running time: under 20 seconds for 5,000 models written into a single PDB file, or under a minute written into separate PDB files on a standart CPU computer. for better preformance use GPU and cuda.